clairehwcho/password-generator/README.md

 ## Description

 This is a password generator with responsive layouts.
 User will be presented with a series of prompts to choose password criteria such as the length of password or the character type to be included in the password.
-The input will be validated, and a random string of password that matches the selected criteria will be generated
+The input will be validated, and a random string of password that matches the selected criteria will be generated.
 <br>
 <br>
 You can check out the deployed application from the link below: